Prometheus-X-association/data-veracity/docs/Data veracity assurance BB – Design document.md

-# Data Veracity Assurance BB – Design Document
+# Data veracity assurance BB – Design Document

 The Data Veracity Assurance building block (_DVA_ from now on) allows data exchange participants to agree on and later prove/verify quality requirements or properties of the exchanged data.